Updated July 5, 2026

 In Connecticut, a BOP commonly bundles commercial property, general liability, and business income coverage, which can help with property damage, liability claims, and temporary shutdown losses after a covered event.

-There is no single universal BOP rule in the data provided, but Connecticut businesses should compare quotes from multiple carriers, and coverage requirements may vary by industry and business size.
+There is no single universal BOP rule, but Connecticut businesses should compare quotes from multiple carriers, and coverage requirements may vary by industry and business size.

 If you only have general liability, you do not have the commercial property and business income pieces that a BOP can add, so Connecticut businesses with inventory, equipment, or a physical location often compare the bundled option.